imagej/imagej.github.io/_pages/plugins/excel-functions.md

 <a name="introduction"></a>
 ## Introduction
-The Excel macro extensions for ImageJ and Fiji are meant to make saving results tables in ImageJ and Fiji easy acessible on various different levels:
+The Excel macro extensions for ImageJ and Fiji are meant to make saving results tables in ImageJ and Fiji easily accessible on various different levels:

 - ImageJ2 / Fiji menu commands (fully recordable)
 - ImageJ macro language including the usage of auto-completion